wp-plugins/si-contact-form/trunk/readme.txt

 For more help...
 [See the official FAQ at FastSecureContactForm.com](http://www.fastsecurecontactform.com/faq-wordpress-version)

 == Changelog ==

+= 2.9.5.1 =
+- (19 Nov 2010) - Added extra field types for 'hidden' and 'password' entry.
+- Added option to preserve white space on Message field.
+Normally the Message field will have all extra white space removed.
+Enabling this setting will allow all the Message field white space to be preserved.
+- Updated Farsi(Persian)(fa_IR) partial translation - Translated by Ramin Firooz

 = 2.9.5 =
 - (05 Nov 2010) - Added extra field type for 'time' entry.